 |December 2012||3.6 million||700,000||2.9 million|

 - Out of the 118 applicants for the average job, only 1 in 5 are even called in for an interview.
+After that, of course, the numbers could trickle down even further as there are factors such as an applicant’s experience, skills, teachability, and more that usefully filter the candidates.
+Further, a potential employee might even have to comply with Ohio drug testing laws (or comparable ones in other states) and other legal regulations before they can even be hired.
 We can safely assume that the jobs with that many applicants are the advertised ones.
 If a job is filled through networking or other means, there really aren’t any applicants at all.
 Here is how dismal it looks for the bottom-feeding that must occur when we have to go through advertising channels to find positions (recognizing that, thankfully, many applicants aren’t jobless but in search of new positions):

 |Advertised job applications (total number of applications, a larger number than the applicant pool)||Get an interview||Don’t get an interview|